xeneta/ratestask/README.md

 # Assignment

+The task ahead of you comprises 2 main subtasks.
+Please read both of them carefully and remember to work on both.

-1. Develop an HTTP-based API capable of handling the GET and POST requests described below in [GET Request Task](#get-request-task) and [POST Request Task](#post-request-task).
+1. Develop an [HTTP-based API](#task-1-http-based-api) capable of handling the GET and POST requests described below in [GET Request Task](#get-request-task) and [POST Request Task](#post-request-task).
 Our stack is based on Flask, but you are free to choose anything you like.
 All data returned is expected to be in JSON format.
 Please demonstrate your knowledge of SQL (as opposed to using ORM querying tools) in at least one part.
-2. Describe the system you would design for handling the [Batch Processing Task](#batch-processing-task).
+2. Describe the system you would design for handling the [Batch Processing Task](#task-2-batch-processing-task).

+## Task 1: HTTP-based API

-## GET Request Task
+### GET Request Task

-### Part 1
+#### Part 1

 Implement an API endpoint that takes the following parameters: